 Sorrento Valley (92121) – Like University City, Sorrento is East of I-5, but also adjacent to the northern part of La Jolla.
 So again, University City is considered Central Coastal San Diego real estate.
 Home to Qualcomm and a variety of other high-tech companies, Sorrento Valley also has several neighborhoods of detached houses and town homes.

 Explore our Central Coastal San Diego real estate pages for further details about each of these neighborhoods.
-For additional information about any homes in San Diego, contact The San Diego Realty Pros at 619-200-7612.
-Geoffrey Schiering, Broker/Realtor.
+For additional information about any homes in San Diego, contact Geoffrey Schiering, Broker/Realtor, at 619-200-7612.